cohere-so/cohere-sentry/README.md

-# sentry-cohere
+# cohere-sentry

-The Sentry-Cohere integration seamlessly integrates the Sentry and Cohere platforms.
-When you look at a browser error in Sentry, you will see a link to the Cohere session replay at that exact moment in time.
-When you are watching a Cohere replay and your user experiences an error, you will see a link that will take you to that error in Sentry.
+The Cohere Sentry integration creates a link from the Sentry error report to the Cohere Replay session.

 ## Pre-Requisites

-For the Sentry-Cohere integration to work, you must have the [Sentry browser SDK package](https://www.npmjs.com/package/@sentry/browser) and the [Cohere JS SDK package](https://www.npmjs.com/package/cohere-js/).
+For the Cohere Sentry integration to work, you must have the [Sentry browser SDK package](https://www.npmjs.com/package/@sentry/browser) and the [Cohere JS SDK package](https://www.npmjs.com/package/cohere-js/).

 ### On-Premise Installations